ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 ## substring(s, offset, length)

 Returns a substring with `length` many bytes, starting at the byte at index `offset`.
 Character indexing starts from 1.
+Can be also used with [Enum](../../sql-reference/data-types/enum.md) types.

 **Syntax**